stephvp1172/gen_ai_wf_f2023/README.md

 * All appraisers have medians within a similar range but  one appraiser's measurements are less consistent.

 ### Ethical Concerns
+**Potential negative impacts of using Llama 2 7b** :
+*  The model is not fine-tuned enough to deliver completely unique complaints without changing the meaning of the original complaint
+  * Llama 2 7b focuses solely on the English language, so any complaint in another language would not work
+  * Llama 2 7b can be costly to run

+**Potential uncertainties relating to the impacts of using Llama 2 7b** :
+ *  Enhancing your model's robustness should only help the model perform better.
+  * The model needs to be monitored for fairness and robutness

+**Any unexpected results encountered during training**: Understanding how to properly shut down the model

 ### Risk Considerations
-* **Describe potential negative impacts of using your group’s best model** :
-  *  Consider math or software problems:

-  * Consider real-world risks: who, what, when and how?:

-* **Describe potential uncertainties relating to the impacts of using your group’s best model**:
-  * Consider math or software problems:

-   * Consider real-world risks: who, what, when and how?

-* **Describe any unexpected or results encountered during training**:
+ * Computational Resources for training and fine-tuning LLMs
+ * The financial risk of deploying the model incorrectly
+ * Smooth and efficient server setup
+ * Data Quality and Bias
+    * Ensuring that the synthesized complaints are representative of real customer complaints

+ ### Potential Next Steps
+ * Using both API and chat versions of  Llama 2 7 b.
+ * Investing more time on time tuning the model.
+ * Gathering more datasets for model validation.
+ * Developing more comprehensive and diverse benchmarks.
+ * Incorporating metrics that measure unintended biases and ethical considerations.
+ * Including more diverse and representative datasets to reduce biases.
+ * Evaluating models in various real-world scenarios to ensure robustness and generalization.